 uint8 vector as UDP message

 The UDP Receive block receives UDP packets from an IP network port and saves them to its buffer.
-With each sample, the block output, emits the contents of a single UDP packet as a data vector.
+With each sample, the block outputs the contents of a single UDP packet as a data vector.
+The local IP port number on which the block receives the UDP packets is tunable in the C/C++ generated code.

 You can run this code outside the MATLAB® environment, or redeploy

-it, but be sure to account for these extra .dll files when doing so.
+it, but you must account for these extra

-of the pieces required to run or rebuild this code.
-See
+pieces required to run or rebuild this code.
+For more details, see How To Run a Generated Executable Outside MATLAB.

-Specify the IP port number upon which to receive UDP packets.
+Specify the IP port number on which to receive UDP packets.

 'to accept all)